publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schIII/m__us_usc_t50_s3098.md

         (10) A justification for the requested personnel and core contract personnel levels.

-        (11) The best estimate of the number of intelligence collectors and analysts employed or contracted by each element of the intelligence community.
+        (11) The best estimate of the number of intelligence collectors and analysts employed by each element of the intelligence community.

-        (12)
+        (12) The best estimate of the number of intelligence collectors and analysts contracted by each element of the intelligence community and a description of the functions performed by such contractors.

+        (13)

          A statement by the Director of National Intelligence that, based on current and projected funding, the element concerned will have sufficient—